tang-jiaxi/gdes5342project/README.md

 # Simplified Personal Portfolio Website in Vue.js

 ## About
-This is a simplified version of my portfolio website created using Vue.js.
+This is a simplified version of my portfolio website created using Vue.js as practice for my web development class.
 This website highlights my work across three key areas: UI/UX Design, Computer Science, and Graphic Design.

 ## Viewing the website
 View the Vue implementation [here](https://gdes5342project.vercel.app/).